|Prediction is very difficult, especially about the future. Niels Bohr|

 For a preview and a usable free demo, follow Premium Markets Global market trend watch.

-The User Interface can also be used as an entry point to the forecasting engine.
+In its advanced version, the User Interface can also be used as an entry point to the forecasting engine.

 In its current version, Premium Markets implements and uses more than a hundred indicators and oscillators, including :